spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 The prospect pick probabilities available on the "Draft Pick Probabilities" tab of the <a href = "https://piyer97.shinyapps.io/NHLDraft2023/">2023 Draft Tool</a> are of obvious use for entertainment purposes, but I wanted to outline a potential way they can be used by NHL organizations as an input in their decision making process.
 I'll use the Montreal Canadiens as an example because I personally find them to be in an interesting position.
 </p>
 <p>
 The Canadiens pick fifth, which, according to consensus, is just outside the top tiers of prospects consisting of Connor Bedard, Adam Fantilli, Matvei Mitchkov, and Leo Carlsson.
-The next "tier", contains a handful of players which ranking publications seem to all diagree on.
+The next "tier", contains a handful of players which ranking publications seem to all disagree on.
 The question is then, if you're the Canadiens, do you trade up to guarantee the drafting of a potential superstar, or do you risk it and hope one of them slides in the draft?
 Regardless of which way you're leaning, the more interesting question, in my opinion, is: "How are you making this decision?"
 </p>
 <p>
 The truth is, either way you're leaning, you are making a complex calculation with instinct.
 You're considering the probability that one of the big four prospects falls, along with the strength of the next best prospect and the potential cost in assets to move up in the draft.
 This is an exceedingly difficult calculation to make in the moment, especially in the heat of the draft.